What Can I Do with an ISS Degree?

 - Broad scope of knowledge and global perspectives

-Career options for ISS graduates include (but are not limited to) social studies teacher, legislative aid/analyst, research analyst, assistant planner, federal and state agencies, public administration, and city and county planning departments.
+Career options for ISS graduates include (but are not limited to) legislative aid/analyst, research analyst, assistant planner, federal and state agencies, public administration, and city and county planning departments, social studies teacher.

 ISS students have a significant advantage in career planning thanks to a university Career Center liaison embedded within the department.
-Visit the Career Services link at the left for more information.
+Visit the Career Services tab for more information.